Immersion in Water

-As His conversation with John shows, He was submitting Himself to the will of the Father.
+Immersion in water came first in the Lord's life.
+His conversation with John in Matthew 3'13-15 shows that He was submitting Himself to the will of the Father.

-As soon as He came up out of the water the Holy Spirit came upon Him and the Father spoke His approval from heaven.
+When He came up from the water the Holy Spirit came upon Him.
+Then the Father gave His approval from heaven.

-He was carrying out His desire to fulfill the first commandment: "... love the Lord your God with all your heart, with all your soul, with all your mind, and with all your strength," Mark 12'30:
+He was carrying out the first commandment to "... love the Lord your God with all your heart, with all your soul, with all your mind, and with all your strength".
+Mark 12'30 says:

 "Jesus came from Galilee to John at the Jordan to be immersed by him.